Techmaster999/CSC-131-Zeus-Volunteers/README.md

 # File Structure

 This is the initial file sturcture for now.
-Things can change during development as we develop the website.

 ```plaintext
 Zeus-Volunteers/
 │